developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 * *true* or ***false***

 #### backgroundColor
-* Controls the background color of the tab bar.
-If this tag is missing or unspecified, tab bar uses app's default color.
+* Controls the content background color of all tabs.
+If this tag is missing or unspecified, uses app default color.
 * Accepts hexadecimal [HTML color codes](https://htmlcolorcodes.com/)
 * **Default = 0x000000** (black)